College Board announced in early 2022 that it will offer the PSAT/NMSQT® and SAT® tests digitally starting in 2023 and 2024.

 College Board has also announced the following changes to the math sections when it shifts to the digital format:

-- Students will be allowed to use calculators on every math question of the new digital test.
-Students can use their own calculator or use the calculator built into the exam application.
+- Students can use calculators on every math question of the new digital test.
+Students can bring their own calculator or use the calculator built into the exam application.

-- Average time per question is 1.6 minutes on the new digital format, compared to 1.25 minutes (no calculator) and 1.45 minutes (with calculator) on the current version.
+- Average time per question is 1.6 minutes on the new digital format, compared to 1.25 minutes (no calculator) and 1.45 minutes (with calculator) on the paper version.

 - The new digital test will contain shorter word problems—generally 50 words or less.